FinickySpider/GPrompt-Explorer/README.md

 ## Upcoming Changes/Wishlist
 Some things I plan to add as time allows.
 - **Add ChatGPT Utilities:** To enhance prompt accessibility in ChatGPT, Implementing autocomplete-style shortcuts.
 Users can type part of the prompt name and press tab, loading and pasting the desired prompt without needing to go into the explorer and Other things of this nature.
 Suggestions welcome.
-- **Integration with Cloud Services:** Enabling synchronization with popular cloud storage providers could be cool.
+- **Integration with Cloud Services:** Enabling synchronization with popular cloud storage providers could be cool
-- **Token Cost** Adding a token count for prompts.
 - **More Attributes** Allowing to sort and view prompts by other things then just name and tier.